kbandla/dpkt/docs/creating_parsers.rst

    *(field name, python struct format, default value)*.
 The fields are arranged in the order they appear on the wire.

-   Field names generally follow the definition of the protocol (e.g. the RFC), but there are some rules to naming the fields that affect how ``dpkt`` handles them:
+   Field names generally follow the protocol definitions (e.g. RFC), but there are some rules to naming the fields that affect ``dpkt`` processing:

    - a name that doesn't start with an underscore represents a regular public protocol field.